-Vietnam’s pharmaceutical market has grown significantly in the last two years by 10% to US$5.2 billion and estimated to reach US$6.6 billion this year.
+The Vietnam generic drug market is growing rapidly with increasing interest in many overseas manufacturers to register their drugs.
+Vietnam’s pharmaceutical market, along with generic drugs, has grown significantly in the last two years by 10% to US$5.2 billion and is estimated to reach US$6.6 billion this year.
 This expanding market growth contributes to the country’s per capita spending of US$85 billion for pharmaceuticals today.

 - Favorable changes in the government policies and domestic regulations of imported drugs

 - Growing demand for quality healthcare with rising incomes in Vietnam

 - Significant healthcare spending due to the continuous rise of the elderly population over the age of 60 years with changing disease pattern

 - Around 10% of Vietnamese are diabetes patients.

 - 116,000 Vietnamese die from cancer each year.

 - 73% of the total deaths account for noncommunicable diseases in Vietnam.

 - 30% of deaths nationwide account for cardiovascular disease.